 Utilities companies are generally stable, conservative investments.
 They have reliable earnings since demand for utilities doesn't fluctuate much, regardless of economic conditions.

-This predictability means that utilities companies often underperform compared to the stock market as a whole.
-Among the largest utilities companies, only two out of nine delivered market-beating returns over the last five years (one, Constellation Energy, hasn't been in business for five years yet).
+This predictability means that utility companies often underperform compared to the broader stock market.
+None of the largest utility companies has delivered market-beating returns over the last five years (one, Constellation Energy, hasn't been in business for five years yet, but has outperformed the market since going public in 2022).

-And even though utilities companies are known for stability, they aren't immune to market volatility.
+Although utility companies are known for their stability, they aren't immune to market volatility.
 The sector is facing uncertainty due to rising materials costs brought on by the Trump administration's import tariffs, assuming those tariffs remain in place.
-A federal court ruled that most of these tariffs are illegal, but the Trump administration is appealing the decision.
+A federal court ruled that most of these tariffs are illegal, but the U.S. Supreme Court was considering an administration appeal in late 2025.

-On a positive note, the consistent profitability of utilities companies means that many of them are excellent dividend stocks.
+On a positive note, the consistent profitability of utility companies means that many are excellent dividend stocks.
 Some of the companies on this list have extremely high dividend yields.
 Overall, the utilities sector will be a good match for investors in search of passive income or just a fairly stable investment.